BismarckBamfo/Chatbot/README.md

 # GyimiChatbot
-A GyimiChatbot with no nice UI.
+A chatbot in flask built with chatterbot.